 LA DIA (Discovery-Integration-Application)

 Coastal Connections is modified from the Three Minute Thesis (3MT™) approach to research communication competition developed by The University of Queensland.
-The exercise develops academic, presentation, and research communication skills and supports the development of students’ capacities to effectively explain their research in language appropriate to non-specialist audience.
-Graduate students have three minutes to present a compelling oration on their research topic and its significance using up to two PowerPoint slides.
+The exercise develops academic, presentation and research communication skills and supports the development of students’ capacities to effectively explain their research in language appropriate to non-specialist audience.
+Graduate students have three minutes to present a compelling oration on their research topic and its significance using up to two slides.
 Coastal Connections focuses on the ability of students to consolidate their ideas and crystalize their research discoveries.

-where existing data is used to develop new models to explain or test a problem.
+Louisiana Sea Grant recently funded five new projects concentrating on the program’s Resilient Communities focus area.
+One is a research project and the others are scientific synthesis efforts – where existing data is used to develop new models to explain or test a problem.
 Below is a synopsis of the two-year projects, along with a list of the investigators and their affiliations.